7. A College Fund

 Now, for a Valentine that represents your long-term goals.
 There’s nothing that says commitment more than saving up for a future home or the globetrotting you’ll do in retirement.
 Whatever the ultimate objective, starting an extra nest egg outside of your retirement savings helps you to both picture a future together.

-As with your special-occasion fund, connect the account to a specific, future goal and determine when you want to accomplish it.
-This will not only remind you of the goal, says Faherty, but it will also help determine the best investment vehicle and asset allocation to fund it.
-Use this checklist to learn how to get started.
+As with your special-occasion fund, connect the account to a specific, future goal and determine when you want to accomplish it (we recommend considering investment accounts for goals five or more years out).
+This will not only remind you of the goal, says Faherty, but it will also help you determine the best investment vehicle and asset allocation to fund it.